gmpassos/docker_commander/README.md

   // Run Docker image `hello-world`: var dockerContainer = await dockerCommander.run('hello-world');

-  // Wait container ready (ensure that) await dockerContainer.waitReady();
+  // Waits container to be ready (ensure that the container started). await dockerContainer.waitReady();

-  var exitCode = await dockerContainer.waitExit();
+  /// Waits the container to exit, and gets the exit code: var exitCode = await dockerContainer.waitExit();

-  var output = dockerContainer.stdout.asString;
+  /// Gets all the STDOUT as [String]. var output = dockerContainer.stdout.asString;

   print(output);